wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

             L->h_written = False
             #L->h_possibly_outdated is already False
             L->h_revision = new_revision
-            smp_wb()
+            smp_wmb()
-            R->h_version = L
+            R->h_revision = L

-``smp_wb`` means "make sure the compiler doesn't reorder the previous writes after the succeeding writes".
-On x86 it is just a "compiler fence".
-On non-x86 CPUs, it is actually a real CPU instruction, needed because the CPU doesn't send to main memory the writes in the original program order.
-In that case, this can be more efficiently done by splitting the loop in two: first update all local objects, then do only one ``smp_wb``, and then update all ``R->h_version``.
+``smp_wmb`` is a "write memory barrier": it means "make sure the previous writes are sent to the main memory before the succeeding writes".
+On x86 it is just a "compiler fence", preventing the compiler from doing optimizations that would move ``R->h_revision`` earlier.
+On non-x86 CPUs, it is actually a real CPU instruction, needed because the CPU doesn't normally send to main memory the writes in the original program order.
+(In that situation, it could be more efficiently done by splitting the loop in two: first update all local objects, then only do one ``smp_wmb``, and then update all the ``R->h_revision`` fields.)

+Note that the Linux documentation pushes forward the need to pair ``smp_wmb`` with either ``smp_read_barrier_depends`` or ``smp_rmb``.
+In our case we would need an ``smp_read_barrier_depends`` in ``LatestGlobalRevision``, in the loop.
+It was omitted here because this is always a no-op (i.e. the CPUs always provide this effect for us), not only on x86 but on all modern CPUs.